rust-lang/rfcs/text/0000-read-buf.md

 In either case, the `process_data` call above would be working with uninitialized memory.
 Uninitialized memory is a dangerous (and often misunderstood) beast.
 Uninitialized memory does not have an *arbitrary* value; it actually has an *undefined* value.
 Undefined values can very quickly turn into undefined behavior.
-Check out [Ralf's blog post](https://www.ralfj.de/blog/2019/07/14/uninit.html) for a more extensive discussion of unintialized memory.
+Check out [Ralf's blog post](https://www.ralfj.de/blog/2019/07/14/uninit.html) for a more extensive discussion of uninitialized memory.

 ## But how bad are undefined values really?